scaleoutsystems/examples/imdb-keras/README.md

 This classic example of sentiment analysis is well suited both as a lightweight test when learning FEDn and developing on FEDn in psedo-distributed mode.
 A normal high-end laptop or a workstation should be able to sustain at least 5 clients.
 The example is also useful for general scalability tests in fully distributed mode.

 ### Local training and test data
-To download and prepare the partitioned dataset:
+To download and prepare the partitioned dataset (creates 10 partitions) in ./data/clients/0 etc:
 ``` bash
 python create_data_partitions.py
 ```